 In the event candidate joins, the employee data, joining data, and compensation details will be fed into the system by HR as a one-time entry.
 The same data automatically flows into other programs such as payroll, IT support, Admin, Finance, Security, external benefit providers or agencies, statutory tables, etc. Candidates can join an organisation at multiple locations of the organisation or even from home during work from home situation.

-In simple terms, cloud payroll software can best be described as ‘one system, one program, one data, multiple users, multiple locations, instant information.’
+In simple terms, cloud payroll management software can best be described as ‘one system, one program, one data, multiple users, multiple locations, instant information.’